nikkolasg/mulsigo/README.md

 private key being stored somewhere.
 The resulting signature is a valid gpg (> 2.1) signature and corresponds to a single public key.

+## Disclaimer

+**WARNING**: This software has not been peer reviewed at all, and is likely to be full of exploitable bugs.
+USE AT YOUR OWN RISK.

 ## How does it work ?

 Here's a draft-ish operational flow of the framework.